-My family watched For the Bible Tells Me So,?a documentary about how the Bible has been used to deny rights to gays and lesbians.
+For the Bible Tells Me So is a documentary.
+It depicts how the Bible is sometimes used to deny rights to gays and lesbians.